joelcardinal/git-recipes/README.md

 For more information about additional commands and online resources checkout my git cheat sheet: https://github.com/joelcardinal/git-cheat-sheet

+Note: Below when git commands are listed in a block one on top of the other, that means we are executing the terminal commands sequentially one after the other.

 ### Create new bug ticket issue branch